robertdavidgraham/ecb-penguin/README.md

 nonense.
 We have no clue here what the original contents might have been.

 ![Tux-cbc](/Tux.cbc.png)
+(I created this image and put it in the public domain, so you can use it any way you like).

 The different ways of using AES here are called *modes*.
 Any block cipher can be used in these modes.
 These modes were originally defined for the 56-bit DES standard